 Ignition is the right tool when:

-- You operate higher-rate wells (horizontals, high-rate verticals, enhanced recovery) where continuous monitoring pays back fast.
+- You operate higher-per-site-value pads (horizontals, high-rate verticals, enhanced recovery) where continuous monitoring pays back fast.

-- You have gas processing, compression, water handling, or pipeline operations that require continuous control, not just visibility.
+- You have gas processing, compression, water handling, saltwater disposal, or pipeline operations that require continuous control, not just visibility.

 - You have an in-house automation engineer or a dedicated integrator partnership.